jbellis/jamm/README.md

  As it also means that only the internal Java classes will use that annotation, `MemoryMeter` will rely on its knowledge of those internal classes to try to go around that problem.

 Moreover as specified in the `Supported Java versions` section the `ContendedPaddingWidth` and `EnableContended` arguments logics are broken in Java 17.
 Therefore the use of the `ContendedPaddingWidth` argument or of `-XX:-EnableContended` might caused the `Unsafe` and `Specification` strategies to return wrong results when the classes are using `@Contended`.

+## Non-strong references

+By default `MemoryMeter` will ignore non-strong reference objects.
+It will also ignore all the Reference's fields and the `head` field of `ReferenceQueue`.
+The Reference fields `next` and `discovered` are used by `ReferenceQueue` instances to create a linked list, and taking them into account could lead to measuring a much larger part of the heap than what is usually intended.
+The `queue` field is either a singleton `ReferenceQueue.NULL` or a provided queue that users hold a reference to and therefore should be ignored too.
+To be consistent, the `head` field of `ReferenceQueue` is also ignored to fully decouple queue and references.
+This means that calling measureDeep on a `ReferenceQueue` will by default only measure the `ReferenceQueue` instance and its related objects but not the References that are part of the queue.

+If `measureNonStrongReferences` is set, `MemoryMeter` will measure referenced objects but also all the fields from `Reference` objects and `ReferenceQueue` object.

 ## Debugging